emireln/emireln/README.md

 ### 💡 About Me

 I am a **Full Stack Developer** and **AI Engineer** with a strong foundation in **Network Architecture & IT Infrastructure**.

-What sets my work apart is the combination of **systems-level thinking** with **modern software engineering**: I build scalable web applications, orchestrate autonomous multi-agent AI systems, and possess deep understanding of the underlying networking layers, protocols, and Linux servers that keep applications fast, secure, and reliable.

 - 🔭 **Current Focus:** AI Agent Orchestration, LLM Fine-Tuning & High-throughput Backends.
 - 🎓 **Education:** Systems Analysis & Development at **UNISC** | AI Engineering at **Alura** | Computer Engineering coursework (UNISC).